blackrimlab/blackrimlab.github.io/people.md

 ---

 ![lab in 2022](/assets/img/lab2.jpg){:style="float: right;margin-left: 7px;margin-bottom: 7px; width: 400px;"}
 Welcome to the Smith lab!
-In the picture on the right, we actually have most of the grad students, postdocs, and visitors in the lab in one picture (with the exception of Oscar - sorry Oscar!).
+In the picture on the right, we actually have most of the grad students, postdocs, and visitors in the lab in one picture (with the exception of Hector - sorry Hector!).
 <br>
 <br>
 <br>